Poland's Meronk wins Australian Open men's title - ExBulletin

 Kim, playing in the group up front, birdied on the 15th to sneak within a shot of the header.
 But, after finding a greenside bunker in two on the 17th, she left the third shot in the sand and had to settle for par.

-Kim and Buhai were tied for the lead after the South African blew the long par-3 16th, but she still had two par-fives to finish the championships.
+Kim and Buhai were tied for the lead after the South African wasted the long par-3 16th, but she still had two par-fives to go.

 And the Australians’ charge slipped again after they found shaft trouble on the final short par-5 hole and had to settle for a disastrous double bogey.

-Shin was apparently out of action at five points after 13 holes.
+Shin was apparently out of action at 5 over par after 13 holes.
 But she made her way with birdies on the 15th and 17th, then saw that crucial two-yard birdie attempt slip past the cut on the 18th.

-Meronk was steady after taking the lead with birdies on the first two holes and it was a stark contrast to his fellow Aussies.
+Meronk was steady after taking the lead with birdies on the first two holes in stark contrast to his fellow Aussies.

 Scott made his move on the back nine with a three-yard birdie putt on the 12th to cut the lead to two, then scrambled a par on the next after missing the green with his approach shot.